- Oops!Something went wrong.Please try again later.

-LOS ANGELES, CA / ACCESSWIRE / November 19, 2019 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Overstock.com, Inc. ("Overstock" or "the Company") (NASDAQ:OSTK) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission."
+LOS ANGELES, CA / ACCESSWIRE / November 5, 2021 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Longeveron Inc. ("Longeveron" or "the Company") (NASDAQ:LGVN) for violations of the federal securities laws.

 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.

 According to the Complaint, the Company made false and misleading statements to the market.
-Overstock was not capable of supporting the launch of its tZERO cryptocurrency using earnings or cash flow from operations.
-The risks of volatility in the Company's shares was foreseeable based on its tZERO plan.
-The Company lacked adequate controls on operations and financial reporting, as a result, the Company's quarterly reports did not comply with GAAP and SEC rules.
-Based on these facts, the Company's public statements were false and materially misleading throughout the class period.
-When the market learned the truth about Overstock, investors suffered damages.
+Longeveron's cell-based therapy product, Lomecel-B, did not demonstrate the effectiveness in treating aging frailty that it had touted to investors.
+The Company overstated the commercial prospects of Lomecel-B. Based on these facts, the Company's claims were false and materially misleading throughout the IPO and class period.
+When the market learned the truth about Longeveron, investors suffered damages.

 Join the case to recover your losses.

 The Schall Law Firm represents investors around the world and specializes in securities class action lawsuits and shareholder rights litigation.